-Medical Request: If a restrictive measure is necessary to ensure the safety of a member due to a medical procedure or condition, which is not related to a challenging and dangerous behavior (meaning the medical condition is not caused by intentional behavior or an intentional behavior is not occurring because of a medical condition) the Team must submit a medical request.
-When a device is acting as a medical restraint, a service plan addressing how to respond to the existing medical condition is required, and all medical requests must include a plan/protocol specifying use of the measure(s).
+Medical Request: if a restrictive measure is necessary to ensure the safety of a member due to a medical procedure or condition, which is not related to a challenging and dangerous behavior (meaning the medical condition is not caused by intentional behavior or an intentional behavior is not occurring because of a medical condition) the Team must submit a medical request with a service plan or protocol.
+The service plan or protocol must provide details about when and how the direct support staff will use the measure, maximum length of time of use, and criteria for release from or removal of the restrictive measure.
+The protocol should also include information related to regular inspection of all devices to ensure they remain in good working condition.

-Neglect: The failure of a caregiver, as evidenced by an act, omission, or course of conduct, to endeavor to secure or maintain adequate care, services, or supervision for an individual, including food, clothing, shelter, or physical or mental health care, and creating significant risk or danger to the individual's physical or mental health.
-"Neglect" does not include a decision that is made to not seek medical care for an individual, if that decision is consistent with the individual's previously executed declaration or do-not-resuscitate order under ch.
+Neglect: the failure of a caregiver, as evidenced by an act, omission, or course of conduct, to endeavor to secure or maintain adequate care, services, or supervision for an individual, including food, clothing, shelter, or physical or mental health care, and creating significant risk or danger to the individual's physical or mental health.
+"Neglect" does not include a decision that is made to not seek medical care for an individual, if that decision is consistent with the individual's previously executed declaration or do-not-resuscitate order under Ch.
 154, Wis.
-Stats, a power of attorney for health care under ch.
+Stats, a power of attorney for health care under Ch.
 155, Wis.
 Stats., or as otherwise authorized by law.

-Protective Equipment: Includes devices that restrict movement or limit access to areas of one's body.
+Protective Equipment: includes devices that restrict movement or limit access to areas of one's body.
 Protective equipment refers to devices applied to any part of an individual's body to prevent tissue damage or other physical harm and the individual cannot easily remove the device.
 Protective equipment must not impair or inhibit visual or auditory capabilities or prevent or impair speech or other methods of communication.
 Protective equipment includes, but is not limited to:

 - Helmets, with or without face guards

 - Gloves or mitts

+- Enclosed beds

 - Wheelchair seatbelts

 - Shower chair seatbelts

 - Bedrails

 - Wrist cuffs

 - Ankle straps

 - Goggles

 - Pads worn on the body

 - Clothing or adaptive equipment specially designed or modified to restrict access to a body part